YunussEmree/buyer/README.md

 # buyer
-A fullstack shopping card project with Spring Boot + Reactjs
+A fullstack shopping card project with Spring Boot

 # Used Technologies, Designs and Principles
 Spring Boot Core <br>